KYUSHU UNIVERSITYe教員ハンドブック

 Selection of item for purchase Decision on contracting partner

-1.5 million yen or less Market research Collection of estimates
+Less than 3 million yen Market research Collection of estimates

-More than 1.5 million yen but 5 million yen or less Comparison of published estimates
+From 3 million yen to 5 million yen Comparison of published estimates

-More than 5 million yen but 10 million yen or less Tender
+More than 5 million yen but less than 10 million yen Tender

 implementation of technical considerations